Drinkers, smokers seek respite from gloom by trading up

 Many are now trying to drink less, but better, said Tineke Frikkee, fund manager at BAT and Diageo investor Waverton Investment Management.
 But the cost of living crisis and rising energy bills this winter mean that trading up may not last.

-"As consumer budgets come under pressure, we may see some downtrading, so still buying a bottle of spirits, but maybe the next price tier down.
-Diageo is seeing some of this in cognac for example, but not in tequila," Frikkee said.
+"As consumer budgets come under pressure, we may see some downtrading, so still buying a bottle of spirits, but maybe the next price tier down," Frikkee said.

 AB InBev, the world's biggest brewer and maker of Stella Artois and Budweiser, on Thursday reported higher-than-expected profits, helped by many drinkers switching to premium beers.